 I’m married but I travel by myself a lot.
 As a matter of fact, 80% of my travel is done solo.
 My husband and I have different styles of travel and there are parts of the world that Jack has no desire to visit.
 I’m too cheap and independent to join a group tour, so the next thing you know, I’ve found myself traveling solo – and female – to countries such as Nicaragua, Ethiopia, Kyrgyzstan, etc. I’ve done solo road trips in Florida, Alabama, Missouri, California where I slept in my car in urban areas (not recommended) or in a campground (so a better option).

 I attributed my comfort in traveling solo from the a couple of things:

 1. Nobody has ever told me I couldn’t.
 I went on my very first solo trip when I just recently moved to the United States.
 I flew to Los Angeles and made my way back to Seattle visiting coastal towns such as Morro Bay, Carmel, Portland, etc by taking a series of Greyhound buses and hitchhiking.
 Alone.
 It seemed like a good idea at a time and nobody told me otherwise.
 My parents were halfway around the world and I don’t think I even told them.

 2. I’ve always lived in urban areas with diverse population.
-Throughout the years I’ve learned to be street smarts – especially as a 5-foot tall woman – that come from living in dense population where there exists a big gap between the have and have-nots exists.
+Throughout the years I’ve learned to be street smarts – especially as a 5-foot tall woman – that come from living in dense population where a big gap between the have and have-nots exists.
 I cross the street when I don’t like what I’m seeing ahead.
 I walk fast and on purpose, even when I don’t know where I’m going.